zluo16/validations-in-controller-actions-rails-lab-web-051517/README.md

 1. Change `PostsController#update` to re-render the form if the updated post is invalid.

-<a href='https://learn.co/lessons/validations-in-controller-actions-rails-lab' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/validations-in-controller-actions-rails-lab' title='Validations In Controller Actions Lab'>Validations In Controller Actions Lab</a> on Learn.co and start learning to code for free.</p>